 Smint ad: 'Small, handy & intensely fresh'

-The small, handy & intensely fresh ad shows positive images of people taking a Smint quickly after each other.
-They enjoy it, feel fresh and gain more self-confidence.
+The small, handy & intensely fresh ad shows quick, positive images of people taking a Smint.
+They enjoy the Smint, feel fresh and gain more self-confidence.

 The answer is no, and we're here to explain why.